Amphibians

 are

-vertebrate animals that breathe through gills as juveniles (tadpoles)
+animals that breathe through gills as juveniles

 and through lungs as adults. .

-All native amphbians
+All native amphibians

 and